 A medium sized wader with a long straight bill.
 During the breeding season the males can be heard making a ‘drumming’ sound as their tail feathers vibrate in the wind during rapid descents in flight displays.

-The Uk's most common and widespread reptile.
-Also known as the viviparous lizard, they can both lay eggs and give birth to live young.
+The UK's most common and widespread reptile.
+Also known as the viviparous lizard, they can lay eggs and give birth to live young.
 They lay eggs in warm climates and bear live young in cold ones.
-In Spring and summer they can be seen basking in the open to absorb heat from the sun.
+In spring and summer they can be seen basking in the open to absorb heat from the sun.

 A small metallic green butterfly, the green hairstreak has a wide range of larval foodplants including bilberry and cross-leaved heath.
 Adults emerge in late April and are on the wing until early July.

 A large spectacular moth, with peacock-like eye spots on all four wings which look like a cat’s face from a distance.
 This is a defence mechanism to deter birds.
 They can be seen flying in April and May.

 The fully grown caterpillar is green with black hoops and yellow spots and feeds on heather.